 - Monitoring of the success of our graduates in graduate and professional programs

 - Assessment of continuing and life-long learning by the graduate (and their employer as applicable).

 - Reviewing the number and success of our students completing professional registration to advance their careers.

-In support of this objective, the program provides a curriculum including the following components that follow the guidelines set forth by ABET:
+In support of this objective, the program provides a curriculum including the following components that follow the guidelines set forth by The Engineering Accreditation Commission (EAC) of ABET:

 - A strong background in the physical sciences, mathematics, and the engineering sciences including extensive hands-on laboratory instruction.